Travel to Australia during Covid-19: What you need to know before you go - KESQ

 What’s the Covid situation?

-Australia has seen fewer than 30,000 cases and just 910 deaths during the pandemic as of May 20, thanks to its swift border closures.
+Australia has seen just over 30,000 cases and just 910 deaths during the pandemic as of May 24, thanks to its swift border closures.
 Sporadic regional rises in cases are followed by restrictions, which have so far brought numbers down again.

 The Greater Brisbane area entered an immediate three-day lockdown on March 29 when a cluster of cases thought to be linked to hospital workers emerged.